Chart Color Schemes

 Renmark Surrounds ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Renmark Surrounds had lower cultural diversity, with 88.9% citizens, 88.1% born in Australia, and 87.6% speaking English only at home.
-Christianity was the predominant religion, comprising 45.2%.
-The 'Other' category was overrepresented at 1.4%, compared to Rest of SA's 0.8%.
+Renmark Surrounds showed lower cultural diversity, with 88.9% citizens, 88.1% born in Australia, and 87.6% speaking English only at home.
+Christianity was the predominant religion, at 45.2%.
+The category 'Other' was overrepresented at 1.4%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity